Please Welcome Porsche Harbin and Sage Young as our new Aboriginal Education Teachers.

 - Providing advice on the cultural diversity of Aboriginal groups.

-The role of the Aboriginal Education Teacher is to assist the ACEO’s in their Role and to develop and implement the Culture Room programs and offerings.
-The AET Role has 3 main support focus areas:
+The role of the Aboriginal Education Teacher is to assist work in collaboration with the ACEO to develop and implement the Culture Room programs and support to our Aboriginal and Torres strait Islander students and community.

 Further information on the Aboriginal Education Teacher’s Role can be found here.